apple/swift-nio/CONTRIBUTING.md

 Try to keep your lines less than 120 characters long so github can correctly display your changes.

 It is intended SwiftNIO will use the swift-format tool in the future to bring consistency to code formatting.
+To follow the discussion on this topic see the swift evolution proposal [SE-250](https://github.com/apple/swift-evolution/blob/master/proposals/0250-swift-style-guide-and-formatter.md)

 ### Extensibility